-But if you need premium brands like Sulky and Gütermann, you won’t have any luck at Michaels.
+But if you need premium brands like Sulky and Gütermann, you can find them at Michaels — but for a consistently higher price.
 Fortunately, Joann stocks these brands, and it’s normal to find these products on sale for 50% off.
 Be sure to use your highest-value coupon from either Michaels or Joann to bring the price down.

-13. Use a coupon on clearanced seasonal decor and crafts at Joann and Michaels.
+13. Use a coupon on clearance seasonal decor and crafts at Joann and Michaels.

 Each store has their own seasonal decor markdown schedule, but they’re all similar.
 The merchandise starts at 40% off and inches up from there every week until it hits 90% off after the holiday.

-But, you can use a percentage-off-your-total-purchase coupon on these clearance items at Joann and Michaels.
+But, you can use a percentage-off-your-total-purchase coupon on these clearance items at Joann and Michaels when they’re available.

 15. Look for 50% off jewelry-making supplies at Hobby Lobby every two out of three weeks.

-Hobby Lobby’s jewelry making selection is vast.
-Expect to find everything you’d need for a jewelry-making class — but don’t expect it to be on sale all at once.
+Hobby Lobby’s jewelry-making selection is vast.
+Expect to find everything you’d need for a jewelry-making class — but don’t expect it to be on sale all at one time.